supposedly/dialect-museum/README.md

 # [Dialect museum](https://write.lebn.xyz)

-This project is **on hiatus** until I get a job :) In its current state it's also incomplete in that (1) there's no UI and (2) there are still a couple breaking bugs left to resolve, but I'm going to save my energy for now because what it's really hankering for is a full, ground-up redesign.
+First things first: this project is **on hiatus** until I get a job :) In its current state it's also incomplete in that (1) there's no UI yet and (2) there are still a couple breaking bugs left to resolve, but I'm going to save my energy for now because what it's really hankering for is a full, ground-up redesign.

-My estimate's that it's 4&ndash;6 months away from reaching the point where it works and is more presentable than resentable (read: my estimate is 4 and reality will probably hit me with 6), but its actual finish date depends on when I can start those 4&ndash;6 months and whether I have enough work time to ensure they go forth and do not multiply.
+My estimate's that it's 4&ndash;6 months away from reaching the point where it works and is presentable (read: my estimate is 4 and reality will probably hit me with 6), but its actual finish date depends on when I can start those 4&ndash;6 months and whether I have enough work time to ensure they go forth and do not multiply.
 This README documents the current state of things!